-- TEL 204 Cross Cultural Studies for Teaching English Learners
+- TEL 204 Cross-Cultural Studies for Teaching English Learners (prerequisite: EDU 104)

 - EDU 324 Educational Experience in Jamaica (January Term)

-- EDU 373 Using Picture Books & Informational Text (January Term)
+- EDU 373 Using Picture Books & Informational/Non-fiction Text to Teach Reading Skills and Strategies in K-12 Classrooms (January Term)

-- EDU 380/580 Comparative Studies (Travel course, January Term, Spring Term, Summer Term)
+- EDU 380 Comparative Studies-Travel (Travel course, January Term, Spring Term, Summer Term)

 - ENG 315 Adolescent Literature (.50 credit)